Origin Story and Subsequent Goings-On

 Meetings with several foundations, confirming that raising money for an ambitious fusion FRO is very difficult.

 The first spin-off company, Nexus Fusion, is formulated to self-fund Project Elpis.
+It is focused on accelerating advanced materials development and offering reaction chamber wall design services.

 2025